Transfer of Equity

 What is Transfer of Equity?

 A transfer of equity is when you add or remove someone from the ownership of a property without selling it outright.
+Use our stamp duty calculator to estimate potential tax.
 Common scenarios include:

 - Adding a partner or spouse to the deeds after marriage